asif2k/logglyTestApplication/README.md

 We can use loggly to log almost any kind of information we want , it depends what kind of information browser can capture from javascript runtime so it can very platform to platform.

-Please check the video for after we log information that can be reviewed from the loggly dashboard in various ways and can be search using shopisticated search features.

 To develop use:
 ```text